daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

             a(href='/signup') Signup
 ```

-Also, to make things nicer, wrap `block content` with `.container` element.
-This way your text will not be touching the page edges.
-Each page, e.g. login,
-forgot password, signup will be rendered inside this `block content`.

-Notice the *if-else* statement?
+Notice the *if/else* statement.
 Recall what I said earlier about passing
-user: req.user to a template.
-This basically allows us to display different
+`{ user: req.user }` to a template.
+This essentially allows us to display
-content, depending on whether user is signed-in or not.
+different content, depending on whether user is authenticated or not.

+Also, to make things a little nicer, let's add some padding to our page content
+by wrapping `block content` with `.container` element.

 ```
 .container
   block content
 ```

-**Note:** Be careful with the indentation.

 Here is how your `layout.jade` should look at this point: